 Updated March 2018: The current application period for this opportunity is now closed.
 Please check back at a later time for infomation about the next competition.

 To recruit and train outstanding researchers in the field of autism, in disciplines such as genetics, brain imaging, epidemiology, neurology, psychiatry, psychology and others.
 Upon completing the program, trainees will be equipped with a broad interdisciplinary knowledge base, a rich repertoire of research skills, strong connections to a vigorous research community in special populations, and an ability to translate research into practice.

-ART Program training activities include participation in a 5-day intensive Summer School program, and mentorship from 3 ART faculty members – facilitated by emails, phone calls, and face-to-face meetings.
+ART Program training activities for 2018 admitted candidates include participation to a 5-day intensive multidisciplinary Summer School Program (Year 1 curriculum), and one year of mentorship from 3 ART mentors.

 The ART Program is supported by: